LogoPhly, boy, phly

 I found a way to do it, however, using subtree merges.
 However, since this post is about writing Gearman workers, I'll leave that for another day.
 The important thing, however, is that I discovered something else that was interesting.

 Git allows you to define "hooks", scripts that are run at various points of the git commit lifecycle.
 One hook that can run on the server is called "post-receive".
 What I discovered is that even though post-receive runs after a commit is accepted to the repository, if you perform operations on a git repository while the hook is still running, you can get some strange behavior.
-In my example, I was having the script trigger a "git pull" in a working tree.
+In my example, I was having the script trigger a git pull in a working tree.
 While the working tree received the changesets, it couldn't apply them cleanly, since the server actually hadn't finalized its state.
 The only way I could get a clean pull was if I pulled after the hook was complete.
 Which foiled my attempts at automation.

 And now we get to Gearman.
 I realized I could have my post-receive script queue a background task to Gearman.
 Since this is almost an instantaneous operation, it meant that my hook was completed before Gearman started a worker; if it wasn't, I could always do a sleep() within my worker to ensure it was.